 Link trust is the idea that the person viewing your link trusts that clicking this link will bring them to relevant, top quality content and not something that’s irrelevant — or worse, to a spam phishing site!

 Some factors can affect link trust other than just how the link itself looks.
 When you consider the journey that someone experiences to get to your content or landing page, it all starts with a link click.
 Whether you send out a social media post, a paid advertisement on Google or an email, the relationship with the recipient continuing is entirely dependent on them clicking your link.
 The ball is essentially in their court.
+As a thoughtful content strategist, you should minimize the entry barriers to your content by making sure your links are clicked as much as possible.

 The best way to secure the click from this person is by ensuring that you gain their trust.
 Let’s take a look at some of the factors that affect that trust: things you can optimize to increase your overall click-through rate.